Board of Directors

 Tundi Agardy feels fortunate to have had extensive field and policy experience in Africa, Asia, the Caribbean, the Mediterranean, North America and the Pacific.
 She specializes in coastal planning and assessment, marine protected areas, fisheries management, and ocean zoning, and has published widely in these fields.
 Tundi founded Sound Seas in 2001 as an independent group working at the nexus of policy and science to promote marine conservation.
 At Forest Trends, she heads up the MARES initiative – a program that assess the value of coastal and marine habitats for the many ecosystem services they provide, and identifying opportunities for Payments for Ecosystem Services (PES), offsets or other market-like mechanisms to generate revenues that support conservation initiatives.
 She is also Science and Policy Director for the World Ocean Observatory, and is Editor of MEAM, the quarterly newsletter on Marine Ecosystems and Management published by the University of Washington.

-Philip Dearden is a Professor in Geography at the University of Victoria where he leads the Marine Protected Areas Research Group.
+Philip Dearden leads the Marine Protected Areas Research Group at UVic.
 His research is focused on biodiversity protection with a particular interest in protected area planning and management.
 Research interests range from seagrass ecology through to coral reef monitoring, whale sharks, community-based conservation, marine ecotourism and understanding the impacts of global climate change on MPAs and related communities.
 He has undertaken research in many countries and is currently engaged in studies on the impacts of climate change on MPAs and livelihoods in Thailand, the role of MPAs in marine mammal conservation in Southeast Asia, poverty and coastal communities in Tanzania and Ghana as well as MPA-related studies in Canada.
 With over 250 academic articles and 9 books to his name he is frequently called upon to advise international and national governments on conservation matters and he was the Expert Advisor to the Auditor General’s recent audit of MPAs in Canada.

 Rodolphe Devillers is a marine Geographer interested in how geographic information sciences can contribute to marine conservation.
 He is Associate Professor in Geography at Memorial University of Newfoundland where he leads the Marine Geomatics Research Group, an interdisciplinary team exploring looking at how geospatial technologies can be used to improve our understanding of marine environments.
 His research interest includes systematic conservation planning, marine conservation and marine protected areas, seabed mapping and benthic habitat mapping and fisheries ecology.
 His research ranges from theoretical questions like the role of spatial scale in marine ecology, to applied research done in collaboration with various government organizations (Fisheries and Oceans Canada, Parks Canada, Geological Survey) and NGOs (e.g. WWF).